 The Arboretum offers a variety of volunteer opportunities.
-Volunteers can help in the community garden, assist with horticultural work in campus landscapes, or help in campus natural lands.
+Volunteers can volunteer individually or as group to help in the community garden, assist with horticultural work in campus landscapes, or help in campus natural lands.
 Come out and get your feet wet, your hands dirty, and your knowledge expanded, as you learn more about gardening, landscaping, or natural lands management!

 COMMUNITY GARDEN/NURSERY ACTIVITIES

 Creating Vegetable Beds: Loading compost in the wheelbarrow and moving it to the garden area to unload and then spreading it out with a rake.

 Planting Seeds/Plants: Planting seeds in the garden beds.
 Seeds may be planted in small starter pots, and then planted in the garden when sprouted.

 Tree Planting: Fruit trees and fruiting vines may be planted in permanent garden areas.
 Compost is first placed in the bottom of the hole and then plants are planted.
 Labeling and heavy watering should follow each planting.

 Mulching Pathways: First (remove any plastic tape), then lay card boards out in the pathways, and finally spread mulch over the cardboard.